AdityaDwivediAtGit/DapperFilteringProject/README.md

 1. Clone the repository: `git clone https://github.com/AdityaDwivediAtGit/DapperFilteringProject`
 2. Open the solution file `LearningFiltersShoppingDemo.sln` in Visual Studio.
 3. Configure the database connection string in `appsettings.json`.
-4. Run the project to see the filters in action.
+4. Run the project and visit for eg. https://localhost:7163/Product to see the Product filters in action.

 ---